EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

     yield state.add_to_e(e_introduced_binding.variable.name, "LocativePreposition", {"Value": preposition_info, "Originator": execution_context().current_predication_index()})
 ~~~

-In this example we've implemented the normalized form of a locative preposition as something in the event with the key `LocativePreposition`, and this JSON value:
+In this example we've decided the normalized form of a locative preposition in an event should have the key `LocativePreposition` and this JSON value:

 ~~~
 {